sphinixFTW/highrise.sdk/README.md

 - `GatewayIntentBits.VoiceChat`: Represents voice chat events.
 - `GatewayIntentBits.Movements`: Indicates when users move within the room.
 - `GatewayIntentBits.Error`: Represents errors that occur during API operations.
+- `GatewayIntentBits.Moderate`: Indicates when moderators perform moderation actions on players.

 You can choose the intents based on the events you want your bot to handle.